-It's possible that funds could be recovered at a later date through the administrators and HSBC are entitled to ask Mr V to sign an indemnity to cover this eventuality.
+It's possible that funds could be recovered at a later date through the administrators and First Direct are entitled to ask Mr and Mrs S to sign an indemnity to cover this eventuality.

-The points HSBC have raised
+The points First Direct have raised

-HSBC have raised a number of points in response to the view, and I'm aware that our service has previously responded to the points they've raised in detail.
+First Direct have raised a number of points in response to the view, and I'm aware that our service has previously responded to the points they've raised in detail.

-I'd like to reassure HSBC that I have considered all the points they've raised.
+I'd like to reassure First Direct that I have considered all the points they've raised.
 But I've focused my decision on what I consider to be the crux of the complaint and how I've reached my decision.

-In this case, Mr V's loan agreement with B says: "this loan is secured by the following vehicle(s)", there is a table provided which includes the details of a specific vehicle including its make, model, VIN and registration.
-And, as set out above, there is no evidence that a car was purchased with Mr V's funds or that a charge was registered.
+In this case, Mr and Mrs S's welcome letter from B says: "with our asset backed investment opportunity, your capital is used to fund a specific vehicle, or vehicles...The vehicle you fund is secured in your favour until the loan is repaid by way of a fixed charge, which will be registered at Companies House".
+And, as set out above, there is no evidence that a car was purchased with Mr and Mrs S' funds or that a charge was registered.

-Based on all the evidence that I've seen, I'm satisfied that I can reach a decision that Mr V's payments are covered by the CRM Code for the reasons explained above.
+Based on all the evidence that I've seen, I'm satisfied that I can reach a decision that Mr and Mrs S's payment is covered by the CRM Code for the reasons explained above.
 I'm not persuaded I need to wait for any further updates from external parties or organisations to reach my decision.